Southampton-RSG/breccia-mapper/docs/source/deployment.md

 And change the `superuser_*` options below it as desired.

-Then provision the virtual machine (deploying the relationship mapper) using:
+Then provision the virtual machine (deploying the network mapper) using:

 ```bash
 vagrant provision
 ```

-This installs the relationship mapper and makes it available on the local machine at `http://localhost:8080`.
+This installs the network mapper and makes it available on the local machine at `http://localhost:8080`.
 If you wish to make this accessible from other devices on your local network, replace the following line in `deploy/Vagrantfile`:

 ```ruby